Utah Administrative Code

 (1) The water supply serving a public pool and all plumbing fixtures, including drinking fountains, lavatories and showers, must meet the requirements for drinking water established by the Department of Environmental Quality.

 (2) All portions of water supply, re-circulation, and distribution systems serving the facility must be protected against backflow.
-Water introduced into the pool, either directly or through the circulation system, must be supplied through an air gap.
+Water introduced into the pool, either directly or through the circulation system, must be supplied through an air gap or a backflow preventer in accordance with the International Plumbing Code as incorporated and amended in Title 15a, State Construction and Fire Codes Act.

-(2) Each public pool must connect to a sewer or wastewater disposal system through an air break to preclude the possibility of sewage or waste backup into the piping system.
-Pools constructed and approved after December 31, 2010 shall connect to a sewer or wastewater disposal system through an air gap.
+(a) Each public pool must connect to a sanitary sewer or onsite septic system through an air break to preclude the possibility of sewage or waste backup into the piping system.
+Pools constructed and approved after December 31, 2010 shall be connected through an air gap.

 (1) Each public pool and the appurtenances necessary for its proper function and operation must be constructed of materials that are inert, non-toxic to humans, impervious, enduring over time, and resist the effects of wear and deterioration from chemical, physical, radiological, and mechanical actions.